rudra-singh1/scn-documentation/docs/get-started/welcome.md

 ---
-layout: page
+layout: default
-title: Introduction
+title: Welcome
-permalink: /about/
+parent: Get Started
 nav_order: 1
 ---

 # Documentation
-Hello and welcome to the documentation website for [Seattle Community Cellular Network](https://seattlecommunitynetwork.org/)!
+Hello and welcome to the documentation website for [Seattle Community Network](https://seattlecommunitynetwork.org/)!
 ## About Seattle Community Cellular Network
 We are a community network dedicated to providing fair access to underserved communities all across the Puget Sound.
 SCCN is a 501(c)(3) registered non-profit in partnership with the University of Washington (UW) that shares free or low-cost broadband access in higher-need areas throughout the city, making use of existing UW and city network infrastructure such as buildings and fiber-optic cables to extend coverage to more people.